 Let’s say that you have now decided that ecommerce is the right business model for you.
 That’s great!
-Now it’s time for you to make another important decision, deciding what specific product niche you want to build your online business around.
+Now it’s time for you to make another important decision, deciding what specific niche you want to build your online business around.

 Your niche is your specialty.
 It’s what sets you apart on the market.
 Your niche falls into a narrow category of products you’ll be selling to target the specific needs of a certain group of people.
-In order for you to find your identity as a brand or as an online seller in the competitive world of ecommerce, you have to identify the industry and the niche that you want to focus on.
+For you to find your identity as a brand or as an online seller in the competitive world of ecommerce, you have to identify the industry and the niche that you want to focus on.

 For instance, women’s clothing is a broad category—clothing is a universal need.
 However, the niche on sustainable and eco-friendly athletic wear is considered much narrower, as it targets specific wants and needs of a certain demographic.

-Here are some of the things you need to deeply consider when choosing a niche.
+Here are some of the things you need to deeply consider when choosing a niche:

 Many people dream of finding ways to monetize the things that they are passionate about, and working with your passion can provide you with long term advantages through the ups and downs of business.

-What you can do to solve this passion vs. practicality conundrum is to identify and list down your interest and determines a niche or an aspect of a niche that can balance passion with real profit, giving you the drive to stick it out and persevere.
+What you can do to solve this passion vs. practicality conundrum is to identify and list down your interest and determine a niche or an aspect of a niche that can balance passion with real profit, giving you the drive to stick it out and persevere.

 Don’t Be Too Quick To Jump In

-As it turns out, the highest ranking niche categories also happen to be a tough road of steep competition.
-Even if you build a store by narrowing down your niche in selling the hottest summer trends and market it with all conceivable strategies, chances are, you might still drown in the torrential waters of your competitors.
-You’ll find thousands upon thousands of other sellers to contend with, who just so happen to be selling the same exact thing.
+As it turns out, the highest-ranking niche categories also happen to be a tough road of steep competition.
+Even if you build a store by narrowing down your niche in selling the hottest summer trends and marketing it with all conceivable strategies, chances are, you might still drown in the torrential waters of your competitors.
+You’ll find thousands of other sellers to contend with, who just so happen to be selling the same thing.

 Choosing the right niche for you may not be about the hottest craze and jumping on it, because everybody is probably on it already, and crazes don’t last.
 It’s also not going to be about getting into the widest category imaginable and selling everything under the sun.